p2panda/handbook/website/docs/learn/entries.md

   url={require('./assets/verify-signature-of-entry.png')}
 />

-We now have everything to securely authenticate an Entry and it’s Payload.
+We now have everything to securely authenticate an Entry and its Payload.
 As we can see, this is already better than the Penguin-Postcard-Protocol!

 With all of this together the Entry contains: `author`, `signature`, `payload_hash` and `payload_size` - and there is even more coming!